amedeedaboville/fst-gaddag/README.md

 Why is this one neat?
 ---
 This one uses the fantastic `fst` crate as its underlying engine.
-I recommend reading the blog post, but essentially it optimises storing Sets or Maps of strings where the strings have a lot of overlap.
+I recommend reading the [blog post about it](https://blog.burntsushi.net/transducers/), but essentially it optimises storing Sets or Maps of strings where the strings have a lot of overlap.

 It has the ability to optimize shared postfixes as well as prefixes, so unlike a prefix trie, it can also share the last 3 nodes of eg